 In April 2017, the Board of Directors approved for Taro to negotiate an agreement with Sun whereby Taro's U.S. branded products team will advertise and promote a combined portfolio of Taro and Sun corticosteroid products.
-The agreement between Taro U.S.A., and Sun went into effect on May 1, 2017.
-Under this agreement, Sun sells its products to customers and pays Taro a percentage of the net sales for Taro's promotional services.
+The agreement between Taro U.S.A. and Sun went into effect on May 1, 2017.
+Under this agreement, Sun sold its products to customers and paid Taro a percentage of the net sales for Taro's promotional services.
+Taro discontinued the promotion of its U.S. branded products effective March 31, 2019, and terminated the agreement.

-In May 2018, Taro Canada signed an agreement with Sun's affiliate Ranbaxy Pharmaceuticals Canada Inc., whereby Taro Canada will act as the exclusive distributor for a portfolio of Sun and Ranbaxy products in Canada.
-Under this agreement, Sun and Ranbaxy will pay Taro Canada a sales and distribution commission.
+In May 2018, Taro Canada signed an agreement with Sun's affiliate Ranbaxy Pharmaceuticals Canada Inc., under which Taro Canada acts as the exclusive distributor for a portfolio of Sun and Ranbaxy products in Canada.
+Under this agreement, Taro Canada purchases and controls inventory; additionally, Sun and Ranbaxy pay Taro Canada a sales and distribution fee.